Skeleton Clustering: Dimension-Free Density-based Clustering

-In this work we use overfitting $k$-means as the default way for knots construction, but there are alternative approaches to find knots such as subsampling, the other coreset construction methods \citep{bachem2017practical}, and the Self-Organizing Maps (SOM) \citep{SOM2001}.
-We show in Appendix \ref{sec::SOM} that the SOM can also be used to find knots but requires more careful treatments such as removing knots with few or even no observations and the performance is slightly worse than the idea of overfitting $k$-means. {The $k$-medians algorithm can be another alternative method but it gave an unstable result when the dimension is large.
+In this work, we use overfitting $k$-means as the default way for knots construction, but there are alternative approaches to find knots such as subsampling, the coreset construction methods \citep{bachem2017practical, coresetDensityEst}, and the Self-Organizing Maps (SOM) \citep{SOM2001}.
+We show in Appendix \ref{sec::SOM} that the SOM can also be used to find knots but requires more careful treatments such as removing knots with few or even no observations and the performance is slightly worse than that of the overfitting $k$-means. {The $k$-medians algorithm can be another alternative method but it gave an unstable result when the dimension is large.
 Therefore, we choose to use the overfitting $k$-means algorithm in this work and recommend using it in practice.}

-\begin{remark} { Since $k$-means algorithm does not always find the global optimum, we will repeat it many times with random initial points (generally $1,000$ times or more) and choose the one with the optimal objective function.
-This works well for all of our numerical analysis.
+\begin{remark} { Since the $k$-means algorithm does not always find the global optimum, we repeat it many times with random initial points (generally $1,000$ times or more) and choose the one with the optimal objective function.
+This works well for all of our numerical analyses.
 Moreover, since we are only using $k$-means as a tool to find a useful representation, we do not need to find the actual global optimum.
 All we need is a set of knots forming a useful representation.} \end{remark}